microsoft/VSProjectSystem/doc/extensibility/automatic_DependentUpon_wireup.md

 adding the child files automatically when user only selects and adds the parent file.

-## Dynamic dependency
+## Dynamic file dependency
 #### Available: Visual Studio 2017

-The addition of the globs feature in Visual Studio 2017 offered us a great opportunity to review this behavior.
-In order to keep the size of the project file to a minimum, we wanted to avoid persisting in the project file each dependency.
-That's why we introduced a new feature - dynamic dependent upon calculation.
+Allows dynamic calculation of file dependencies without storing them in the project file.

+This feature, in combination with the new [file globbing](../overview/globbing_behavior.md) feature (that enables not listing each included item in the project file), allows keeping the size of the project file to a minimum.

-This is enabled by the `DynamicDependentFile` capability.
+Dynamic file dependency is enabled by the `DynamicDependentFile` [capability](../overview/about_project_capabilities.md).
 ```xml
 <ProjectCapability Include="DynamicDependentFile"/>
 ```